sherifhasan/sherifhasan/README.md

 </p>

 <h2 align>Hi there!
 My name is Sherif Alsayed 👋🤓</h2>
 <p> I'm a passionate mobile developer proficient in the latest iterations of Kotlin, Swift, Dart.
 I have a Bachelor's degree in Computer Science from Cairo University.
-I have more than six years of experience in mobile development.
+I almost seven years of experience in mobile development.
 My main responsibilities revolved around building native android, iOS, flutter mobile apps, testing, debugging apps and developing updates to improve app usability</p>